ethereum-oasis-op/baseline/README.md

 ## License

 All code in this repo is released under the CC0 1.0 Universal public domain dedication.
-For the full license text, refer to [LICENSE](LICENSE).
+For the full license text, refer to [LICENSE](LICENSE)

 ## Contributing